Joel-CA/AnovaSpaceAdventure/README.md

 - Progressively more difficult gameplay

-  + a greater number of asteroids
+  + a greater number of asteroids and

-  + jet moves faster
+  + jet moves faster the farther along you get

 - TBH, the main file, anovaSpaceAdventure.pde, is a bit of a mess right now.
 It's a mix of gameState, object collision, GUI, sound, Serial, save data, log data, and window resizing, management.
-I've remedied an even more atrocious main file by making object files for all the in-game entities (i.e. Asteroid, Jet, Particles, Projectiles), but if future collaborators wish to maintain and develop Anova Space Adventure further, it would be certainly worth re-organizing the work of the main file into different Manager classes.
+I've remedied what was once before an even more atrocious main file by making object files for all the in-game entities (i.e. Asteroid, Jet, Particles, Projectiles), but if future collaborators wish to maintain and develop Anova Space Adventure further, it would be certainly worthwhile to re-organizing the work of the main file into different Manager classes.
 I've even drafted an AudioManger class, but with the base game working to my liking, I won't be reorganizing further for now.

 ### 🐛 Known Bugs/Limitation(s):

 TL;DR: Most joystick Serial issues can be resolved by restarting the application.
-For your convenience, **pressing 'r' on your keyboard will restart the application automatically**.
+For your convenience, **pressing 'r' on your keyboard will restart the application automatically** (on Windows anyways-- you'll probably need to manually restart on Linux OS).

 - If you unplug your input device/Arduino while running the application, the application will not be able to re-detect serial input even after plugging your device back in.
 Instead, restart the application and reselect your port.
 Alternatively, don't unplug your controller mid-game.